 This chilling BBC Earth clip is the darkest example of sibling rivalry in the animal kingdom that I’ve come across:

-Sibling rivalry in humans starts early, as soon as the second child is born.
-The first child, who till now was the centre of everybody’s love and attention feels dethroned.
-Things can get worse when the third child is born because, so the parents figure, by this time the other two kids are grown enough to take care of themselves.
+Sibling jealousy and rivalry in humans starts early, as soon as the second child is born.
+The first child, who till now was the centre of everybody’s love and attention, feels dethroned.
+Things can get worse when the third child is born.
+The parents figure think that by this time the other two kids are old enough to take care of themselves.

 A different birth order not only contributes to the development of sibling rivalry but also shapes the behaviour of siblings when they become adults.2